 Ectopic pregnancy is an uncommon but serious condition for women as it can cause internal bleeding, infections and ultimately death.
-Fertilized egg in an ectopic pregnancy can’t survive outside the womb and the growing tissue can also damage various maternal structures.
-So if it is left untreated it can be a life threatening condition.
+The fertilised egg in an ectopic pregnancy can’t survive outside the womb, and the growing tissue can also damage various maternal structures.
+So if it is left untreated, it can be a life-threatening condition.

 What Are The Probable Causes Of Ectopic Pregnancy?

-Ectopic pregnancy can occur in any women who is sexually active, however, you are at an increased risk of ectopic pregnancy if you have any following conditions-
+Ectopic pregnancy can occur in any sexually active women.
+However, you are at an increased risk of ectopic pregnancy if you have any following conditions-

-- Pelvic Inflammatory disease: If you previously ever had any bacterial infection in your vagina or cervix which had spread into genital tracts then you have great chance of having an ectopic pregnancy
+Pelvic Inflammatory disease: If you previously ever had any bacterial infection in your vagina or cervix which had spread into genital tracts then you have a great chance of having an ectopic pregnancy

-- Fertility treatment: Accidental ectopic pregnancy can also occur when in-vitro fertilization (IVF) does not succeed
+Fertility treatment: Accidental ectopic pregnancy can also occur when in-vitro fertilisation (IVF) does not succeed

-- Use of contraceptive Intra-uterine device (IUD): If a woman gets pregnant even when she is using IUD as contraceptive method then the chances are more of an ectopic pregnancy rather than a normal pregnancy
+Use of Intra-uterine contraceptive device (IUD): If a woman gets pregnant even when she is using IUD as a contraceptive method then the chances are more of an ectopic pregnancy rather than a normal pregnancy

 What Are The Symptoms Associated With Ectopic Pregnancy?

-In early weeks, an ectopic pregnancy can show same signs as a normal pregnancy; like missed periods, nausea, fatigue.
-In most of the cases it only gets detected when an early scan is performed to check the fetal development.
+In early weeks, an ectopic pregnancy can show the same signs as a normal pregnancy; like missed periods, nausea, fatigue.
+In most of the cases, it only gets detected when an early scan is performed to check the fetal development.

-- Abdominal Pain: One sided abdominal pain is one of the first warning signs of an ectopic pregnancy which can be persistent and severe.
-In most of the cases it is just felt on one side of abdomen but as an ectopic pregnancy begins to progresses abdominal pain start getting worse especially when you are moving or putting any strain on yourself.
-It may occur only at one side at first but after sometime it start spreading throughout the pelvic region
+Abdominal Pain: One-sided abdominal pain is one of the first warning signs of an ectopic pregnancy, which can be persistent and severe.
+In most of the cases, it is just felt on one side of the abdomen but as an ectopic pregnancy begins to progresses abdominal pain start getting worse especially when you are moving or putting any strain on yourself.
+It may occur only at one side at first, but after some time it starts spreading throughout the pelvic region

 Other Symptoms Of An Ectopic Pregnancy are:

-- Pain in tip of your shoulder: Shoulder tip pain is a referred pain (pain that is felt somewhere else) which usually occurs in lying down position and is an important sign of internal bleeding in ectopic pregnancy.
-During the time of bleeding phrenic nerve (nerve that originates in the neck (C3-C5) and passes down between the lung and heart to reach the diaphragm) in diaphragm gets irritated and cause the referred shoulder tip pain
+Pain in the tip of your shoulder: Shoulder tip pain is a referred pain (pain that is felt somewhere else) which usually occurs in lying down position and is an important sign of internal bleeding in ectopic pregnancy.
+During the time of bleeding phrenic nerve (the nerve that originates in the neck (C3-C5) and passes down between the lung and heart to reach the diaphragm) in diaphragm gets irritated and cause the referred shoulder tip pain

-- Pain during bowel movements: In case of ectopic pregnancy another symptom which you may experience is pain during passing urine and stool.
-Sometimes you may also suffer with diarrhea
+Pain during bowel movements: In the case of ectopic pregnancy, another symptom which you may experience is a pain while passing urine and stool.
+Sometimes you may also suffer from diarrhoea

 What Treatment Can Be Offered For A Ectopic Pregnancy?

-Treatment of an ectopic pregnancy depends upon at what stage ectopic pregnancy is detected.
-If ectopic pregnancy is detected at an early stage then it is possible to treat it via medicine, these medicines stop the egg development and in most of the cases tissue is absorbed into the woman’s body.
-Sometimes medication is also not required as in half of cases the egg dies before it grows.
+Treatment of ectopic pregnancy depends upon at what stage ectopic pregnancy is detected.
+If an ectopic pregnancy is detected at an early stage then it is possible to treat it via medicine, these medicines stop the egg development, and in most of the cases, the tissue is absorbed into the woman’s body.
+Sometimes medication is also not required as in half of the cases the egg dies before it grows.

 Medicine which is given to treat an early ectopic pregnancy is the injection of methotrexate, which halts the growth of the embryo.
-After giving injection, generally doctor will monitor your hcg level.
-If the HCG level comes down to normal then you can be discharged after 24hours or if the level is still high then you might need another injection of methotrexate.
+After giving an injection, generally, the doctor will monitor your hCG level.
+If the HCG level comes down to normal, then you can be discharged after 24hours, or if the level is still high, then you might need another injection of methotrexate.

-Ectopic pregnancies which are detected at more advanced stage with severe symptoms like bleeding or high hCG levels will require immediate surgery as medicines does not work in majority of such cases and thus it can give arise to complications such as rupture of Fallopian tubes.
+Ectopic pregnancies which are detected at a more advanced stage with severe symptoms like bleeding or high hCG levels will require immediate surgery as medicines do not work in the majority of such cases.
+Thus it can give rise to complications such as rupture of Fallopian tubes.
 For a ruptured ectopic pregnancy, emergency surgery is needed.

 Surgical Treatment For Ectopic Pregnancy